jhauberg/comply/README.md

 ## The *Compliant* Style

 To enforce its guidelines, `comply` defines some (highly) opinionated rules and conventions on best practices for writing code that both reads better and is more durable, making it easier to maintain and contribute to.
-That's the idea, anyway.

 These rules span from formatting to design and structure, and must all be satisfied for a project to be regarded as being of the [*Compliant*](#spread-the-word) style.